Wally73/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >>`sudo apt-get install software-properties-common python-software-properties git`

 ### Step 3 *Adding a repository for the minimum supported PHP version:*
->nZEDb supports PHP version 5.5 or higher, if your distro does not have 5.5+, you must add a repository.
+>nZEDb supports PHP version 5.6 or higher, if your distro does not have 5.6+, you must add a repository.

->To check the available PHP version, type:
->>`apt-cache policy php5-cli | grep Candidate`

->To add php 5.5, type the following commands:
+>To add PHP 5.6 or 7 which are the current supported versions of PHP:
->>`sudo add-apt-repository ppa:ondrej/php5`
+>>`sudo add-apt-repository ppa:ondrej/php`

 >>`sudo apt-get update`

->*Alternatively*, you can add PHP 5.6 which is the current supported version of PHP, PHP 5.5 will only be getting security updates from now on.
->>`sudo add-apt-repository ppa:ondrej/php5-5.6`

->>`sudo apt-get update`

 ### Step 4 *Installing PHP and the required extensions:*
 > Note that some extensions might be missing here, see INSTALL.txt in the nZEDb docs folder for all the required extensions.

->>`sudo apt-get install php5 php5-cli php5-dev php5-json php-pear php5-gd php5-mysqlnd php5-curl`
+> For PHP 5.6:
+>>`sudo apt-get install php-pear php-imagick php5.6 php5.6-cli php5.6-dev php5.6-json php-pear php5.6-gd php5.6-mysql php5.6-pdo php5.6-curl php5.6-common php5.6-mcrypt php5.6-mbstring php5.6-xml`

+> For PHP 7:
+>>`sudo apt-get install php-pear php-imagick php7.0 php7.0-cli php7.0-dev php7.0-common php7.0-curl php7.0-json php7.0-gd php7.0-mysql php7.0-mbstring php7.0-mcrypt php7.0-xml`

 ### Step 5 **[Mandatory]** *Apparmor:*
 >Apparmor restricts certain programs, on nZEDb it stops us from using the